 The night was only interrupted around 2:30 a.m. when the police carried out a passport check at the border with Denmark.
 The next time I woke up, it was just before 10 a.m. and we were just driving onto the Oresund Bridge, which connects Denmark and Sweden.
 I stayed in bed for a while before joining the others at about nine o'clock in the dining car "The Pub", which was attached in Malmo.
 Jason was working on his laptop because he didn't want to take an extra day off.
 I had reserved a seat beforehand so I was able to order my breakfast at 45:14am.
 Since the transition from breakfast to lunch is very fluid, there are already warm dishes such as beetroot patties, but also pancakes.
 In the kiosk two cars away, small snack packages were also available earlier in the morning.
-The coffee can - of course - be ordered with oat milk.
-The journey went through the Swedish countryside, past forests, lakes and of course the typical red and white houses, before we reached Stockholm Central shortly after XNUMX p.m.
+The coffee can – of course – be ordered here with oat milk.
+The journey went through the Swedish landscape, past forests, lakes and of course the typical red and white houses, before we reached Stockholm Central just after XNUMX p.m.

 By ferry from Stockholm to Gotland

 Since the next ferry from Gotland didn't leave until 20:45, I now had a few hours to explore Stockholm.
 I had been here several years ago, but I couldn't remember much: The only thing I could remember was the Vasa Museum, which, due to its extraordinary architecture with the two huge masts, is the ship hidden in the museum symbolize.
 So I walked from the main station along the promenade towards the botanical garden.
 Since Stockholm stretches across countless islands, almost all roads lead along the water.
 There are also parks and quiet corners everywhere that invite you to linger.